magento/merchdocs/src/customers/account-dashboard-my-invitations.md

 ![]({% link images/images-ee/account-dashboard-my-invitations.png %}){: .zoom}
 _[My Invitations]({% link marketing/invitations.md %})_{:.ee-only}

-## Send invitation
+## Send an invitation

-1. In the sidebar of your customer account, choose **My Invitations**.
+1. In the sidebar of their account on the storefront, the customer chooses **My Invitations**.

-1. On the My Invitation page click <span class="btn">Send Invitation</span>.
+1. On the _My Invitation_ page, clicks <span class="btn">Send Invitation</span>.

-1. Define the new invitation item:
+1. Defines the new invitation item:

-   - Complete the email information.
+   - Completes the email information.

-   - To create a multi-address invitation, click the **+** button and add an additional email address.
+   - (Optional) Creates a multi-address invitation by clicking **+** and adding an additional email address.

       {:.bs-callout-info}
-   No more than five email addresses can be placed in one invitation.
+      A single invitation has a five email address limit.

-   - Enter an accompanying message.(optional)
+   - (Optional) Enters an accompanying message.

-1. When complete, click <span class="btn">Send Invitation</span>.
+1. When complete, clicks <span class="btn">Send Invitation</span>.

 An invitation notification is sent to the email address of the invited user with instructions link to set the account.

 {:.bs-callout-info}
 A user can send only one invitation to a specific email address.
-After trying to re-send an invitation to the same email address, an error will be displayed and the invitation will not be sent.
+Trying to re-send an invitation to the same email address results in a displayed error message and the invitation will not be sent.